 Then, you enter the text you want to be searched.
 It could be a single word or a whole phrase, in the Find Content field (not the file name one).
-Notice that this field appeared once you click the Find Content button.
+Notice that this field appears once you click the Find Content button.

 Finally, click on the Search button to start the search.
-Since the program will be looking INSIDE the various documents, it takes longer to perform (it likely depends on how many files it has to read and how long they are).
+Since the program will be looking INSIDE the various documents, it takes longer to perform.
+It likely depends on how many files it has to read and how long they are.

 In this case, although it only had to go through 75 folders, it took a little over 2 minutes.
 But it certainly beats having to open all those files to check them manually, don't you think?